elvisburrniku/BarberShop/replit.md

 RestaurantX is a React Native mobile application built with Expo that allows users to discover restaurants, view menus, read reviews, and make reservations.
 The application features a modern Material Design 3 inspired interface with comprehensive restaurant discovery, menu browsing, and reservation management capabilities.

+**Recent Conversion (December 2024)**: Successfully migrated from BarberX (barber booking) to RestaurantX (restaurant discovery and reservations).
+All core functionality has been adapted for restaurant use cases.

 ## System Architecture

 ### Frontend Architecture